elenagutiv/ga-wfas/README.md

 [3] *Azaria Paz.
 1971.
 Introduction to Probabilistic Automata (Computer Science and Applied Mathematics).
 Academic Press, Inc., Orlando, FL, USA.*

+[4] *E. Gutiérrez, T. Okudono, M. Waga and I. Hasuo.
+2020.
+Genetic Algorithm for the Weighted Maximization Problem on Weighted Automata.
+To appear in GECCO 2020.
+An extended version can be found soon in arXiv.*

 # Folders
 - bin: execution files
 - inc: header files